+To learn more about what poop can tell you about your health, check out the Bristol Stool Scale article.
 Have you found any other interesting colors in your morning constitutional?
 If you aren’t shy, leave a comment and let us know.

 - Picco, Michael F., M.D.
 "Stool Color: When to Worry."
 Mayo Clinic.
 Mayo Clinic, 12 Oct.
 2012.
 Web.
 17 Feb.
 2016.